d8corp/innet/lib/README.md

 ### Extend a handler
-You can extend a handler with `createHandler`, just provide to the second argument it.
+You can extend a handler with `createHandler`, just provide the previous handler to the second argument.

 ```typescript
 const handler1 = createHandler([